Can Akita Live in Hot Weather? (Solved)

 Throughout the day, a shady shelter should be provided.
 However, if temperatures climb and become unbearable, indoor shelter is mandatory.

-Staying in the sun can cause dehydration and overheat.
+Staying in the sun can cause dehydration and overheating.

 3) Hydration is Important